ringstaff/dart-panelsnap/README.md

 # dart.panelsnap
 A Google Dart plugin that provides snapping functionality to a set of panels within your interface.

+Dart.panelsnap is a port of jQuery.panelSnap by Guido Bouman (http://github.com/guidobouman/jquery-panelsnap).

 # Demo
 Check out the homepage at http://ringstaff.github.io/dart-panelsnap or the demos folder for a working demo that explains most of the features present in the plugin.